 The option to transfer to other departments may be limited or non-existent.
 You may also encounter less opportunity for growth and promotion at a small firm, and most likely, there will be fewer people who can serve as mentors.
 Plus, at a smaller company, if you do not get along with your co-workers, avoiding them may be difficult.

 A large company often comes with known workplace culture and reputation.
 That can be helpful when you apply to your next role — recruiters and hiring managers will be familiar with your current company.
 With smaller companies, you may find yourself spending time in your interview explaining the company, rather than talking about your accomplishments.

 In general, if you prefer structure ahead of flexibility, a larger company may be a better fit.

 How to Find Small Companies

 If you want to target small firms, the INC 5000 list is a great starting point.
 The entire list is accessible for free online and updated annually.
-That said, you should also do some research on your own because you never know when the tide will turn and a company will downsize, relocate overseas, or go out of business.
+You should also do some research on your own because you never know when the tide will turn and a company will downsize, relocate overseas, or go out of business.

 Vault.com has a searchable database of companies as well and is worth looking at.
 Job seekers can look up a company by name or search by industry, city, state, country, the number of employees, and revenue.
 You can also get career advice and help with resume writing.
 You may even find message boards where you can get the inside scoop on the company culture.
 Other resources for identifying small emerging companies include local chambers of commerce and the business section of your local newspaper.

-Information on new companies and updates on local businesses are typically published on a regular basis.
+Information on new companies and updates on local businesses are typically published regularly.